ansys/pystk/doc/source/getting-started.rst

 Getting started
 ###############

-To run PySTK, you must have a licensed copy of `STK`_.

-.. grid:: 2
+.. grid:: 3

-    .. grid-item-card:: Building STK images :fab:`docker`
+    .. grid-item-card:: :fa:`info-circle` About PySTK
-        :link: getting-started/building-stk-images
+        :link: getting-started/about
         :link-type: doc

-        Step-by-step guidelines on how to build your own Docker image for STK.
+        About the next generation Python API for STK

-    .. grid-item-card:: Installing PySTK :fab:`python`
+    .. grid-item-card:: :fa:`tasks` Prerequisites
-        :link: getting-started/installing-pystk
+        :link: getting-started/prerequisites
         :link-type: doc

+        What you need prior installing PySTK

+    .. grid-item-card:: :fa:`download` Install
+        :link: getting-started/install
+        :link-type: doc

-        Learn how to download and install PySTK in your development environment from various official sources including PyPI and official Ansys repositories.
+        Guidelines on how to install PySTK in your system

 .. toctree::